Want to be a stockist?

 Please register to obtain wholesale prices.
 All soap is handmade in small batches, slight variation in colour, size may occur between batches.

 We will look for the safest, efficient, cost effective courier, at a cost to you, which is currently:

 Terms and conditions

-Due to the nature of the product, returns are only acceptable if unused, please contact Emma's Soap within 7 days should any soap be damaged in transportation, or should there be any missing items from your order.
-In the event that a purchaser returns soap or other items from the range, please contact Emma immediately.
+Due to the nature of the product, returns are only acceptable if unused, please contact Emma’s Soap within 7 days should any soap be damaged in transportation or if there are any discrepancies or missing items from your order.

 Emma’s Soap is to be sold in the packaging and with the label supplied to you.
-Should Emma need to recall a batch, you will be advised and requested to remove the soap from sale, in such cases fresh soap will be re-supplied at courier cost to Emma.
+Should Emma need to recall a batch you will be advised and request to remove the soap from sale, in such cases fresh soap will be re-supplied at a courier cost to Emma.

 It's so much more than a bar of soap...